cornell-netlab/pifo-trees-artifact/README.md

 You will:
 1. Examine a flat 4-ary topology and see how it would be compiled into ternary form.
 2. Study a simple scheduler that runs against this flat 4-ary topology.
-3. Examine a functor that compiles schedulers against flat 4-ary topologies into schedulers against ternary topologies.
+3. Study a functor that compiles schedulers written against arbitrary topologies into schedulers against ternary topologies.
 4. Run a PCAP through the handwritten scheduler and the compiled scheduler, and visualize the results.
 5. Write your own scheduler against this flat 4-ary topology.